 Security standards for Azure IoT Edge

-Azure IoT Edge is designed to address the risk scenarios that are inherent when moving your data and analytics to the intelligent edge.
-The IoT Edge security standards provide flexibility for different risk profiles and deployment scenarios while still offering the protection that you expect from all Azure services.
+Azure IoT Edge addresses the risks that are inherent when moving your data and analytics to the intelligent edge.
+The IoT Edge security standards balance flexibility for different deployment scenarios with the protection that you expect from all Azure services.

 Standards promote ease of scrutiny and ease of implementation, both of which are hallmarks of security.
 A security solution should lend itself to scrutiny under evaluation to build trust and shouldn't be a hurdle to deployment.
 The design of the framework to secure Azure IoT Edge is based on time-tested and industry proven security protocols for familiarity and reuse.

 When you deploy an IoT solution, you need to know that only trusted actors, devices, and modules have access to your solution.
-Such knowledge offers secure accountability of participants.
-Azure IoT Edge attains this knowledge through authentication.
 Certificate-based authentication is the primary mechanism for authentication for the Azure IoT Edge platform.
-This mechanism derives from a set of standards governing Public Key Infrastructure (PKiX) by the Internet Engineering Task Force (IETF).
+This mechanism is derived from a set of standards governing Public Key Infrastructure (PKiX) by the Internet Engineering Task Force (IETF).

-All devices, modules, and actors interacting with the Azure IoT Edge device, whether physically or through a network connection, should have unique certificate identities.
-However, not every scenario or component may lend itself to certificate-based authentication.
-In those scenarios, the extensibility of the security framework offers secure alternatives.
+All devices, modules, and actors that interact with the Azure IoT Edge device should have unique certificate identities.
+This guidance applies whether the interactions are physical or through a network connection.
+Not every scenario or component may lend itself to certificate-based authentication, so the extensibility of the security framework offers secure alternatives.

 The principle of least privilege says that users and components of a system should have access only to the minimum set of resources and data needed to perform their roles.
 Devices, modules, and actors should access only the resources and data within their permission scope, and only when it is architecturally allowable.
 Some permissions are configurable with sufficient privileges and others are architecturally enforced.
-For example, a module may be authorized through privileged configuration to initiate a connection to Azure IoT Hub.
-However, there is no reason why a module in one Azure IoT Edge device should access the twin of a module in another Azure IoT Edge device.
+For example, some modules may be authorized to connect to Azure IoT Hub.
+However, there is no reason why a module in one IoT Edge device should access the twin of a module in another IoT Edge device.

 Other authorization schemes include certificate signing rights and role-based access control (RBAC).

-Attestation ensures the integrity of software bits.
-It is important for the detection and prevention of malware.
+Attestation ensures the integrity of software bits, which is important for detecting and preventing malware.
 The Azure IoT Edge security framework classifies attestation under three main categories: